To enjoy the full Mail & Guardian online experience: please upgrade your browser

 In awarding him the Nobel Prize for Literature in 1995, the Swedish Academy of Letters cited Heaney for “works of lyrical beauty and ethical depth, which exalt everyday miracles and the living past”.

 Heaney has never steered away from commenting on Irish politics or global human rights injustices.
-A committed humanitarian and United Nations goodwill ambassador, his writing shows equal compassion for every person affected by violence.

 Like South African writers, Heaney said he had often found himself in “the middle of a crossroads where your answerability as a writer to your times and your place is going to cut across your obligations to your art and yourself”.